 The majority of Chile’s vineyards are centrally located within the country.
-That’s because many of the Central Valley’s – which make up almost all of the individual wine appellations (sub-regions) – are flanked by both the Andes Mountain Range to the East and the Pacific Ocean to the West.
+That’s because many of the central regions – which make up almost all of the individual wine appellations (sub-regions) – are flanked by both the Andes Mountain Range to the East and the Pacific Ocean to the West.

-Note that from a North to South perspective the climate and terroir varies widely.
-Within the individual regions, Vintners have begun to master the art of winemaking within their own unique terroirs.
+Note that from a north to south perspective the climate and terroir varies widely.
+Within the individual regions, vintners have begun to master the art of winemaking within their unique terroirs.

 Chilean Wine Country Terroir & Climate